iwoca/django-deep-collector/README.rst

     collector.collect(user)
     related_objects = collector.get_all_related_objects()

-If you want to save it in a file to be 'django load_data'-like imported, you can use (only Django 1.4 supported for now):
+If you want to save it in a file to be 'django load_data'-like imported, you can use:

 .. code-block:: python